When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 In fact, if an advisor worked from our income in 2016 to define our retirement needs, they might recommend we have a portfolio of $7M!

 Instead, we have defined our FIRE number based on our average expenses over the last several years.
-We consistently budget $40-45K per year, and we feel like that gives us a life we can be happy with.
+We consistently spend $40-45K per year as our FIRE budget, and we feel like that gives us a life we can be happy with.
 At this level, we don’t feel constrained or that we struggle with spending choices.

 Working from $45K in spending per year, we’d need to build about $1.13M in wealth.